Become a master composter

 To be considered for the course you must:

-- be willing and able to attend four full days of training, over four weekends at different community gardens across the city
+- be willing and able to attend two full days of training

-After completing your volunteer hours, you will receive a certificate of achievement.
+After completing your volunteer hours, you will receive a certificate of completion.